pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 * `HelloImGui::Run(guiFunction, windowTitle, windowSize, windowSizeAuto=false, restoreLastWindowGeometry=false, fpsIdle=10)`

+__Other utilities:__

+* `HelloImGui::GetRunnerParams()`:
-__HelloImGui::GetRunnerParams()__ is a convenience function that will return the runnerParams of the current application.
+  a convenience function that will return the runnerParams of the current application
+* `SwitchLayout(layoutName)`
+  Changes the application current layout
+  (Only used in advanced cases when several layouts are available, i.e. if you filled runnerParams.alternativeDockingLayouts)
+* `CurrentLayoutName()`: returns the name of the current layout

 ## Runner params